What is Fedorov Restoration Therapy?

 When Fedorov Restoration Therapy is Not Recommended

-Fedorov Restoration Therapy is not recommended for vision loss caused by:
+Fedorov Restoration Therapy is not recommended if visual complaints caused by:

 • Age-related diminished ability to focus on near objects (presbyopia)